sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Event_Handling.md

 Android devices feature various "hardware" buttons, like Back, Home, Search, and Menu in addition to the volume up/down rocker and the camera button.
 With Titanium, you can monitor each of these buttons for presses with event listeners added to a heavy weight window.

-Prior to Release 3.0.0, these events were named with a colon right after the android name.
+{{% alert title="💡 Hint" color="info" %}}Prior to Release 3.0.0, these events were named with a colon right after the android name.
 For example, androidback was originally called android:back.

-Since Release 3.2.0, all windows are heavyweight by default and you cannot control the type of window created.
+Since Release 3.2.0, all windows are heavyweight by default and you cannot control the type of window created.{{% /alert %}}

 | **Event** | **Fired when ...** |
 | --- | --- |